MPR-UKD/CEST-Denoise/README.md

-# CESTDeNoise
+# DeNoise
-Noise Reduction Tool for CEST MRI Data
+Noise reduction tool for MRI data - optimized for CEST-MRI

+## !!!
+Currently in progress !!!